 Students will be guided by tutors providing both a pastoral and academic input.
-Pastoral and academic tutorials will occur twice a term in the first 2 terms.
-Additional tutorials may be arranged if needed in term 3.
+Pastoral and academic tutorials will occur at least twice a term in the first 2 terms.
+Additional tutorials may be arranged where special needs arise in term 3.